xpack/arm-linux-files/README.md

 For 64-bit Arm Ubuntu 16.04.6, the image is:

-- `ubu16-arm64-hda.qcow2`; it is about 2.4GB large and is assembled from 3 parts.
+- `ubu16-arm64-hda.qcow2`; it is about 2.4GB large and must be assembled from 3 parts.

 The commands to download and reassemble are: